 2. Advanced technology

-Top vein clinics use duplex ultrasound imaging to map veins before and during the procedure.
+Top vein clinics use ultrasound imaging to map veins before and during the procedure.
 This ensures the radiofrequency energy precisely targets the diseased vein while protecting surrounding tissue.
 Because RFA requires no large incisions, the procedure is both accurate and gentle.

 3. Comprehensive treatment options